sugaryourcoffee/secondhand/doc/installing-ubuntu-server-16.04.md

-# Install Ubuntu Server 16.04 on a Dell Poweredge T130 server hardware
+# Install Ubuntu Server on a Dell Poweredge T130 server hardware
-To install Ubuntu Server 16.04 there are some easy steps to follow.
+To install Ubuntu Server there are some easy steps to follow.
 We are using a Dell PowerEdge T130.
 The manuals can be found at [dell.com/poweredgemanuals](http://www.dell.com/support/home/de/de/debsdt1/product-support/product/poweredge-t130/research)

+The current Secondhand application is best hosted on a Ubuntu Server 14.04 LTS but we will also point out some hints in regard to 16.04 LTS.

 1. Download ISO file from [ubuntu.com](http://www.ubuntu.com/download/server/install-ubuntu-server)
 2. Burn CD with the downloaded ISO file